-C13 App lication Fee ----- ----- ---------- -----
+C13.
+Application fee ------------------ -----

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+✓ If your institution h as waived its application fee for the Fall l 2022 admission cy ycle please select no.

+Does your institution hav e an application fee? 🗆 Yes  No

+Amount of application fe e: Click or tap here to enter text.

+Can it be waived for appl icants with financial need?
 Yes No

-Does your institution have an application fee?
-X

-Amount of application fee:

-Can it be waived for applicants with financial need?
-Yes No

-- 11

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fe ee and an on-line application option, ple ase indicate policy for students who apply on-line

-Same fee
+☐ Same Fee

-Χ Free
+✓ Free

-Reduced
+☐ Reduced

-Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee l be waived for applicants with financial r need? □ Yes □ No

-C14 Application closing date
+C14.
+Application closing dat te

-Does your institution ha ve an application closing date?
+Does your institution hav e an application closing date?
+Yes 🗆 N lo

-Yes No Х

 Date

-Application closing date (fall) March 15th
+Application closing date (fall) March 15

 Priority Date N/A

+I

-163 C15 Are first-time, first-year students accepted for terms other than the fall? Х
+C15.
+Are first-time, first-yea ar students accepted for terms other tha n the fall?
+Yes [□ No

-C16 Notification to annlicant s of admission decision se nt (fill in one only) เสท Nouncation i io abbiicaiii S VI AUIIIISSIVII uecision se UIIIVI
+C16.
+Notification to applicar nts of admission decision sent (fill in one only)

-Χ On a rolling basis beginning Nov.
-15th
+eginning (date): October 30

-By (date):
+☐ By (date): Click or

-Other:
+Other: Click or tap

-C17 Reply policy for admitted applicants (fill in one only)
+ted applicants (fill in one only)

-Must reply by (date):

-No set date •
+☐ Must reply by (date☐ No set date :): Click or tap here to enter text.

-Χ Must reply by May 1st or within 4 weeks if
+1st or within 4 weeks if notified thereafter

-Other: •

-• •

-notified thereafter

-Deadline for housing deposit (MMD D): Amount of housing deposit:
+☐ Other: Click or tap

+Doodling for housing dan osit (MMDD): Click or tap here to enter to ovt

+sit: Click or tap here to enter text. zat.

-Refundable if student does not enroll?
+Refundable if student doe es not enroll?

-Yes, in full
+☐ Yes, in full

-Yes, in part
+☐ Yes, in part

-Χ No

-C18 Deferred admission

-Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: 2 years

-C19 Early admission of high school students

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-Yes No х

-No

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date х Nov.
-15th

-No

-Nov.
-15th

-Dec.
-15th

-N/A

-N/A

-Yes

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-Yes No

-If "yes," please complete the following:

-Early action closing date Early action notification date

-Jan.
-15th Feb 15th

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-Yes No X
+⊠ No

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ✓ Yes □ No If yes, maximum period of postponement: Click or tap here to enter text.
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ✓ Yes □ No C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 15 First or only early decision plan notification date: January 15 Other early decision plan closing date: Click or tap here to enter text.
+Other early decision plan notification date: Click or tap here to enter text.
+For the Fall 2021 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+Number of applicants admitted under early decision plan: Click or tap here to enter text.
+Please provide significant details about your early decision plan: Click or tap here to enter text.
+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: January 15 Early action notification date: February 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No